rkoeninger/ShenScript/docs/interop.rst

 Exported Functions
 ------------------

 ..
-Important:: Some of these will return a promise if the environment was built in async mode.
+Important:: Some of these will return a promise since they invoke kernel functions.
 Recommended practice would be to await any calls made on the environment object.

 .. function:: assign(name, value)